 A: The majority of workplace wellness programs include some sort of plan or strategy to improve healthy eating habits, encourage physical movement, and reduce stress.

-However, it’s totally okay to get creative with your own wellness program.
-For example, you might consider trying to help your employees:
+However, it’s okay to get creative with your own wellness program.
+For example, you might consider trying to help your employees with:

 A: It’s not a guarantee that implementing a workplace wellness program is going to provide substantial results.
 However, there are steps that both employers and employees can take to improve the likelihood of success.
 Here are the best ways that a wellness program can lead to positive results and concrete benefits:

 - Create opportunities for an array of wellness activities at work